canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 }
 ```

+### Registration

-To start using the new `CachedSettingsService`, you need to register it into the container. _Back to the `Startup` class!_.
-Register the existing `SettingsService` and the new decorated service.
-You can use [Scrutor](https://github.com/khellang/Scrutor) to register your decorator.
-You could read more about this approach on [this Andrew Lock post](https://andrewlock.net/adding-decorated-classes-to-the-asp.net-core-di-container-using-scrutor/)
+To start using the new `CachedSettingsService`, you need to register it into the container. _Back to the `Startup` class!_ Register the existing `SettingsService` and the new decorated service.
+You can use [Scrutor](https://github.com/khellang/Scrutor) to [register your decorator](https://andrewlock.net/adding-decorated-classes-to-the-asp.net-core-di-container-using-scrutor/).

 ```csharp
 // Startup.cs